seontechnologies/playwright-utils/sample-app/overhaul-frontend-token-acquisition-gameplan.md

 - [ ] Confirm the app works with manual interaction
 - [ ] Verify Playwright tests can successfully perform all CRUD operations
 - [ ] Test token expiration and refresh scenarios

-This approach adheres to SEON's principles of:

-- Functional and declarative programming patterns
-- Modular code with clear separation of concerns
-- Type safety with explicit TypeScript interfaces
-- DRY principles by centralizing token logic
-- Revisit skipped tests (token clearing and ui tests)